JadenFurtado/security_writeups/just for fun/readme.md

 ![image](https://user-images.githubusercontent.com/52862591/143566381-b3485317-e8ad-4dff-9b47-ac2c73adcb38.png)

 You can try and decode the information present in the barcode using a simple barcode scanner app on your phone.
-I am pretty certain you do not want all that falling into the hands of a hacker or someone looking to play the fool with you
+I am pretty certain you do not want all that falling into the hands of a hacker or someone looking to play the fool with you.

 As I won't be doing any exploitation, you can read more <a href="https://krebsonsecurity.com/2015/10/whats-in-a-boarding-pass-barcode-a-lot/">over here</a>

-### Type 5:
+There still are a ton of things that I want to show, but that will be for another writeup.